trailblazer/reform/README.md

 When nesting form, you usually use a so-called inline form doing `property :song do .. end`.

-Sometimes you wanna specify an explicit form rather than using an inline form.
+Sometimes you want to specify an explicit form rather than using an inline form.
 Use the `form:` option here.

 ```ruby
 property :song, form: SongForm`